MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-policies-configurations.md

 The recommendations provided are based on the following principles:

-- Know your audience and be flexible to their security and functional requirements.
+- Know your users and be flexible to their security and functional requirements.
 - Apply a security policy just in time and ensure it is meaningful.

 ## Services and concepts for identity and device access protection

-Microsoft 365 for enterprise is designed for large organizations and integrates Office 365 Enterprise, Windows 10 Enterprise, and Enterprise Mobility + Security (EMS), to empower everyone to be creative and work together securely.
+Microsoft 365 for enterprise is designed for large organizations to empower everyone to be creative and work together securely.

 This section provides an overview of the Microsoft 365 services and capabilities that are important for identity and device access.

-### Microsoft Azure Active Directory
+### Azure AD

 Azure AD provides a full suite of identity management capabilities.
-For securing access we recommend using the following capabilities:
+We recommend using the following capabilities to secure access:

-- **[Self-service password reset (SSPR)](/azure/active-directory/authentication/concept-sspr-howitworks)**: Allow your users to reset their passwords securely and without help-desk intervention, by providing verification of multiple authentication methods that the administrator can control.

 - **[Multi-factor authentication (MFA)](/azure/active-directory/authentication/concept-mfa-howitworks)**: MFA requires users to provide two forms of verification, such as a user password plus a notification from the Microsoft Authenticator app or a phone call.
-MFA greatly reduces the risk that a stolen identity can be used to access your environment.
+MFA greatly reduces the risk that stolen credentials can be used to access your environment.
+Microsoft 365 uses the Azure Multi-Factor Authentication service for MFA-based sign-ins.

-- **[Conditional access](/azure/active-directory/conditional-access/overview)**: Azure AD evaluates the conditions of the user login and uses conditional access policies you create to allow access.
-For example, in this guidance we show you how to create a conditional access policy to require device compliance for access to sensitive data.
-This greatly reduces the risk that a hacker with a stolen identity can access your sensitive data.
-It also protects sensitive data on the devices, because the devices meet specific requirements for health and security.
+- **[Conditional Access](/azure/active-directory/conditional-access/overview)**: Azure AD evaluates the conditions of the user sign-in and uses Conditional Access policies to determine the allowed access.
+For example, in this guidance we show you how to create a Conditional Access policy to require device compliance for access to sensitive data.
+This greatly reduces the risk that a hacker with their own device and stolen credentials can access your sensitive data.
+It also protects sensitive data on the devices, because the devices must meet specific requirements for health and security.

-- **[Azure AD groups](/azure/active-directory/fundamentals/active-directory-manage-groups)**: Conditional access rules, device management with Intune, and even permissions to files and sites in your organization, rely on assignment to user and/or Azure AD groups.
+- **[Azure AD groups](/azure/active-directory/fundamentals/active-directory-manage-groups)**: Conditional access rules, device management with Intune, and even permissions to files and sites in your organization rely on the assignment to user accounts or Azure AD groups.
 We recommend you create Azure AD groups that correspond to the levels of protection you are implementing.
 For example, your executive staff are likely higher value targets for hackers.
-Therefore, it makes sense to assign these employees to an Azure AD group and assign this group to conditional access policies and other policies that enforce a higher level of protection for access.
+Therefore, it makes sense to add the user accounts of these employees to an Azure AD group and assign this group to Conditional Access policies and other policies that enforce a higher level of protection for access.

-- **[Device registration](/azure/active-directory/devices/overview)**: You register a device into Azure AD to provide an identity to the device.
-This identity is used to authenticate the device when a user signs in and to apply conditional access rules that require domain-joined or compliant PCs.
+- **[Device registration](/azure/active-directory/devices/overview)**: You register a device into Azure AD to create an identity for the device.
+This identity is used to authenticate the device when a user signs in and to apply Conditional Access rules that require domain-joined or compliant PCs.
 For this guidance, we use device registration to automatically register domain-joined Windows computers.
 Device registration is a prerequisite for managing devices with Intune.

-- **[Azure AD Identity Protection](/azure/active-directory/identity-protection/overview)**: Azure AD Identity Protection enables you to detect potential vulnerabilities affecting your organization's identities and configure automated remediation policy to low, medium, and high sign-in risk and user risk.
-This guidance relies on this risk evaluation to apply conditional access policies for multi-factor authentication.
-This guidance also includes a conditional access policy that requires users to change their password if high-risk activity is detected for their account.
+- **[Azure AD Identity Protection](/azure/active-directory/identity-protection/overview)**: Enables you to detect potential vulnerabilities affecting your organization's identities and configure automated remediation policy to low, medium, and high sign-in risk and user risk.
+This guidance relies on this risk evaluation to apply Conditional Access policies for multi-factor authentication.
+This guidance also includes a Conditional Access policy that requires users to change their password if high-risk activity is detected for their account.

+- **[Self-service password reset (SSPR)](/azure/active-directory/authentication/concept-sspr-howitworks)**: Allow your users to reset their passwords securely and without help-desk intervention, by providing verification of multiple authentication methods that the administrator can control.

 ### Microsoft Intune

 [Intune](https://docs.microsoft.com/intune/introduction-intune) is Microsoft's cloud-based mobile device management service.
 This guidance recommends device management of Windows PCs with Intune and recommends device compliance policy configurations.
-Intune determines whether devices are compliant and sends this data to Azure AD to use when applying conditional access policies.
+Intune determines whether devices are compliant and sends this data to Azure AD to use when applying Conditional Access policies.

 #### Intune app protection